 There are several companies that offer SEO services for $500 or less.
-Some local companies might offer this as an add-on service for their web design services.
+Some local agencies might offer this as an add-on service for their web design services.
 And while you can genuinely get some basic SEO services for $500, you generally get what you pay for.

 Companies that offer such “too good to be true” kinds of SEO deals are doing a disservice to themselves and their clients, since proper SEO requires time, which translates into more cost.
 Don’t forget that it takes a lot of time to write high quality content, reach out and get guest posts and other linking efforts off the ground, and to make sure that the website is technically sound for best results.
-So, if an SEO service doesn’t cost real money, then it’s not unwise to expect poor results from outsourcing.
+So, if it doesn’t cost real money, then it’s not unwise to expect poor SEO results from outsourcing.

 • $500 to $5000: Recommended for most businesses